pramnora/qb64/language/data/README.md

 -- double
 -- long

-- **Complex** data types: arrays/recs/-etc.;
-  which can be made up of the aforementioned data types; however,...
+Mixed data types can hold a mixture of both: strings/numbers...

--- arrays are of a 'single' data type(string/integer/float/-etc.)
+- arrays are of a 'single' data type(string/integer/float/-etc.)
--- recs can be made up of 'mixed' data types;
+- recs can be made up of 'mixed' data types;
 - there is also 'user defined' data types (which is also of 'mixed' data type)

-Also, data can be stored, either...
+Program data can be stored, either...

 - internally (array structures/parallel arrays/DATA statements/RECS/-etc.)
 - externally (file: [.dat]/[.csv]/-etc.)